floft/linux-control/README.md

             return 301 https://$host$request_uri;
         }

-        # If connecting from external port 9999, then we're probably not on
+        # If connecting from external port 8080, then we're probably not on
-        # the local network, so we need to access from external port
+        # the local network, so we need to access from external HTTPS port
         server {
-            listen 9999;
-            server_name localhost;
+            listen 8080; # External HTTP port, if you have it server_name localhost;
             return 301 https://$host:9999$request_uri;
         }